Table of Contents

 Due to cognitive decline, poor memory, loss of dexterity, and visual problems, the elderly may often forget to take their medications, spill medications or take the wrong medicines.
 Financial problems can also contribute to the elderly failing to purchase their medicines.
 Hearing dysfunction means that the elderly are unable to understand the physician/nurse practitioner’s instructions about when and how to take the medicines.

 Close monitoring of drugs is essential to prevent adverse effects, especially when new medications are added to the regimen.
-This helps to avoid duplication of drugs and consuming incorrect dosage of a drug or taking a drug for prolonged periods of time.
+This helps to avoid duplication of drugs and consuming an incorrect dosage of a drug or taking a drug for prolonged periods of time.
 This can be accomplished by:

 - Reviewing the patient’s medical record and drugs prescribed at every visit